dsrkafuu/dsr-vmc/README.md

 Performace improvement is the main goal.

-It's also great for using as a base for your own large modpack.
+It's also great for using as a base for your own large modpack, you can clone the GitHub repository and start from there.

 ## Build